The Flinders Building – Wynnum

-Over the years it has been occupied by many budding businesses and undergone a number of renovations.
-The lifts are still a feature along with the windows affording views over the bay to the islands and the Port of Brisbane.
+Over the years The Flinders Building has been occupied by many budding businesses and undergone a number of renovations.
+The lifts are still a feature along with wide windows with views over the bay to the islands and the Port of Brisbane.

-In 2006, a Wynnum CBD Renewal Planning Charrette claimed the structure “shoots straight up into the sky with featureless brick walls – to the community it is ugly”*.
+In 2006, a report claimed the structure “shoots straight up into the sky with featureless brick walls – to the community it is ugly”*.
 Major design changes were recommend including extending it out towards Chestnut St with added verandas and awnings.
 The building escaped this fate and as recent as 2018 it was given a coat of paint to transform the dated yellow and grey exterior to a modern white, black and green.
 At this time, it was noted to be built to a very high standard with no major repairs required.

 That is good news to locals who have come to appreciate Flinders as a part of Wynnum history at a time when many iconic landmarks are being lost to progress.

 Today the Flinders building is home to a wide variety of businesses from lawyers, accounts, and financial advisors, to engineers, allied health providers, and the Quandamooka Yoolooburrabee Aboriginal Corporation.

 B’eats on Bay Café has now opened on the ground floor, and with 100% rental this has given a new generation of local businesses a great place to meet, grow and thrive while enjoying those famous Bayside views.